Open-Ag-Tools/.github/profile/README.md

 ## Welcome to Open Ag Tools 👋

-**Open Ag- ools** is a collaborative space dedicated to open-source software for the agricultural industry.
+**Open Ag Tools** is a collaborative space dedicated to open-source software for the agricultural industry.
 Our goal is to bring together developers, researchers, and agricultural professionals to create and share tools that drive innovation, efficiency, and sustainability in agriculture.

 ---